 Back from my walk, I chilled out on a terrace overlooking the mountains and the village.
 Sipping a drink, I watched the colors of the houses getting warmer hues as the sun started setting down.

-Ota invites to stop for a couple of days to enjoy the silence, the beautiful scenery and the life of the locals along the streets or at the bar.
+Ota invites you to stop for a couple of days to enjoy the silence, the beautiful scenery, and the life of the locals along the streets or at the bar.
 A corner of authentic Corsica I thoroughly liked.

 Day 7 – Ota to Ajaccio

-The last leg of the Corsica road trip was also the most scenic.
-I left Ota short after the sunrise and reached the Calanques of Piana.
+The last leg of my Corsica road trip was also the most scenic.
+I left Ota shortly after sunrise and reached the Calanques of Piana.
 The sun was still low.
 And the rocks, shaded in pink, made a beautiful contrast with the deep blue of the water beneath.

-I stopped at a couple of viewpoints, striving to catch as much as possible of this awe-inspiring beauty because I was willing to fix in my eyes and memory the sight of one of the most beautiful sceneries in the Mediterranean.
+I stopped at a couple of viewpoints, striving to catch as much as possible of this awe-inspiring beauty.
+I was willing to fix into my eyes and memory the sight of one of the most beautiful sceneries in the Mediterranean.
 The Calanques de Piana are one of the unmissable attractions in Corsica and should be included in any Corsica itinerary.

-Sadly, my Corsica road trip had come to an end and I took the road again, down to Ajaccio.
+Sadly, my Corsica holidays had come to an end, and I retook the road down to Ajaccio.
 As I drove back to the airport, I couldn’t help feeling a bit melancholy.
 A week in Corsica passed in a heartbeat.
 At the same time, I was pleased because, after more than ten years, Corsica was as beautiful as I remembered it.
 It was only a goodbye.
 I know I’ll be back.

 Where to stay in Corsica